EhsanJahangard/EhsanJahangard_Profile/README.md

 over 6+ years, meeting the highest standards for web design, user experience, best practices, and speed.
-Possess strong attention to detail, welldeveloped time management skills, and the ability to complete all projects within schedule and in a timely manner
+Possess strong attention to detail, well developed time management skills, and the ability to complete all projects within schedule and in a timely manner
 </p>